Reviews You Can Rely On

 Warmth

 There can be some cold but incredible ski days throughout the winter, and having warm gear can help you make the most of them.
-We rode around the ski resort in all conditions, with and without skull caps and buffs, to quantify the helmet's inherent warmth.
 The Vantage is one of the warmer helmets in our review based on its ability to close the vents and warm earpads.

 While most helmets have vents that can't be closed, the Vantage allows one to really batten down the hatches in cold and/or stormy days.
 Whether using a thin beanie or a buff, we could fit additional insulation underneath, and in milder temperatures, we even stayed warm without an under-hat.
 We did notice a slight draft behind the ears in windy weather, but it was a very minor complaint in an otherwise toasty ski helmet.